DevExpress/devextreme-documentation/concepts/Common/Integration Guides/30 Create a DevExtreme application with Vite.js/30 Create a DevExtreme application with Vite.js.md

 Unlike its major competitors — Next.js and `create-react-app` — Vite is compatible with a variety of front-end solutions.
 In addition to its original companion framework — Vue.js — you can use Vite with React.js, Svelte, or even vanilla JavaScript.

 In this tutorial, we'll create a new Vite application with a Vue.js frontend.
-The application will pull data from the publicly available [Cat Facts API](https://catfact.ninja) and display it with the DevExpress Data Grid.
+The application will pull data from the publicly available [Cat Facts API](https://catfact.ninja) and display it with the DevExpress DataGrid.

 ## 1. Create a new Vite project